-- (a) review all proposals regarding investments; - (b) review and approve or reject proposed acquisitions and dispositions of investments by Calloway or any of its subsidiaries or Affiliates; - (c) review and approve or reject proposed transactions on behalf of Calloway or any of its subsidiaries or Affiliates; and - (d) review and approve or reject all borrowings and the assumption or granting of any mortgage or other security interest in Real Property, including any assignment of rents and other monies derived from or related to Real Property, by Calloway or any of its subsidiaries and Affiliates.
+- (a) review all proposals regarding investments; - (b) review and approve or reject proposed acquisitions and dispositions of investments by Calloway or any of its subsidiaries or Affiliates that do not exceed the applicable financial thresholds determined by the Trustees; - (c) review and approve or reject proposed transactions on behalf of Calloway or any of its subsidiaries or Affiliates that do not exceed the applicable financial thresholds determined by the Trustees; and - (d) review and approve or reject all borrowings and the assumption or granting of any mortgage or other security interest in Real Property, including any assignment of rents and other monies derived from or related to Real Property, by Calloway or any of its subsidiaries and Affiliates that do not exceed the applicable financial thresholds determined by the Trustees.

 Where for any reason a member of the Investment Committee is disqualified from voting on or participating in a decision, any other independent and disinterested Trustee not already a member of the Investment Committee may be designated by the Trustees to act as an alternate.
-Notwithstanding the appointment of the Investment Committee, the Trustees may consider and approve any matter which the Investment Committee has the authority to consider or approve.
+The Investment Committee shall be entitled to delegate its responsibility to the management of Calloway for the foregoing matters provided that such matters do not exceed the applicable financial thresholds determined by the Trustees from time to time to be appropriate for management to consider and approve and may provide additional requirements, including setting out pre-determined financing terms, requiring management to review a matter with the chair of the Investment Committee prior to approving such matter and requiring appropriate reporting requirements.